 On December 30, 1970, 13 Hereford was acquired from Berthe Lessard by the Wig Wam Wig Corporation (George Santomeno, president and treasurer).

 On May 16, 1977, William J. Doran purchased 13 Hereford from the Wig Wam Wig Corporation.
-In October of 1977, he applied for (and subsequently received) permission to extend the existing partial fourth story at the rear of the house, extending it further towards the front (where there previously had been a deck) so that would be approximately two-thirds of a full story.
+In October of 1977, he applied for (and subsequently received) permission to expand the existing partial fourth story at the rear of the house, extending it further towards the front (where there previously had been a deck) so that would be approximately two-thirds of a full story.

 On March 7, 1983, 13 Hereford was purchased from William Doran by Adelbert L. Spitzer and his wife, Diane Young-Spitzer

 In October of 1988, he applied for (and subsequently received) permission to convert the property from five to three apartments.
 In September of 1996, he applied for (and subsequently received) permission to convert the property from three apartments into a single-family dwelling.
 Although the permit was approved, it appears that he subsequently abandoned it.

 On September 29, 2005, 13 Hereford was purchased from the Spitzers by Douglas M. Cummings, Jr., and his wife, Stacy D. Cummings.

 On November 21, 2006, 13 Hereford was purchased from the Cummings by Laurie J. Hall, trustee of the Thirteen Hereford Realty Trust.
 In March of 2007, the trust filed for (and subsequently received) permission to convert the property into a single-family dwelling.

-13 Hereford remained a single-family dwelling in 2017.
+13 Hereford continued to be assessed as a single-family dwelling in 2021.